By catching bats, these "virus hunters" want to stop the next pandemic | ExBulletin

 “I’m really scared these days,” said Edison Koshiko, who supports Alviola.
 “I don’t know if bats are already carriers.

-“What we are looking for is to find out if there are other viruses that can infect humans from bats.
-I don’t know if the following are like COVID.”
+“What we want is to find out if there are other viruses that can infect humans from bats.
+We don’t know if the next virus is the same.
+COVID

 The majority of those captured are horseshoe-shaped bats known to carry the coronavirus, including the closest known relatives of the new coronavirus.